Shanghai STD Advice For Expats

 STDs are caused by infections; STIs (sexually transmitted infections).
 STIs become STDs when they cause symptoms.

-Often symptoms, such as redness or sores of any kind on or near your genitals, will turn out to be nothing more than a skin rash caused by Shanghai weather, humidity or pollution, but it is always better to get tested early.
+Often symptoms, such as redness or sores of any kind on or near your genitals, will turn out to be nothing more than a skin rash caused by Shanghai extreme weather, humidity or air pollution, but it is always better to get tested early.

 The prevalence of STDs in China is growing fast, especially due to the Chinese youth's reluctance to use condoms, so if you have a Chinese partner, do not take for granted that they have protected themselves in the past.